South African Archaeological Society: Origins and membership

-A Cape Archaeological Society was founded in Cape Town in August 1944 by A.J.H.
+The Cape Archaeological Society was founded in Cape Town in August 1944 by A.J.H.
 Goodwin (1900-1959; University of Cape Town).

 In the following year, on 5 June 1945, it was agreed to establish the South African Archaeological Society, with membership open to interested persons from neighbouring countries in southern Africa.
 Today the society has more than 800 individual and institutional members in more than 20 countries.

 Branches and activities

 Branches of the Society were established and currently exist in Gauteng, Cape Town, Durban/Pietermaritzburg and Bloemfontein/Kimberley.
 Typically branch activity includes the presentation of lectures and excursions that promote awareness of southern Africa’s past as revealed by archaeology.
 Archaeologists, and scholars from cognate disciplines, actively engaged in research in the subcontinent regularly contribute to these programmes.
 The spectrum of sub-fields reflected include human evolution, Stone Age archaeology, the histories of hunter-gatherers, herders, Iron Age farmers and early European colonists, rock art, past environments and climate change, and historical shipwrecks.

 The society actively supports conservation of archaeological resources, lobbying relevant parties including government to heed national heritage concerns, particularly where archaeological sites are threatened or damaged by mining or development.
-Such concerns were recently raised, for instance, over mining encroachment on the World Heritage site of Mapungubwe.

 The society makes funds available for research, while a major objective from the outset was to publish the findings of Southern African archaeology.